crazybiocomputing/starvizem/README.md

 # starvizem
-Data Visualization of star files in cryoEM
+Data Visualization of STAR files in cryoEM

 ## Context